 number of files in a directory called

 emerse.
-This directory includes all the files needed to run the application, including many of the application settings stored in the
+This directory includes all the files needed to run the application.

-First, it would be a good idea to make sure all of the components (Tomcat, Solr, Active MQ) are restarted.
+First, it would be a good idea to make sure all of the components (Tomcat and Solr) are restarted.
 Oracle should have been setup to start when the system started up so likely does not need to be launched separately.

 To stop the main components:

 At this point EMERSE should come up, using the URL: